Dhathrika-Vibhav/Haunted-OS/README.md

 ❌ Run in background after closing

 Privacy Statement
 All data stays local.
 Your system information is only displayed within the program window and never transmitted or stored permanently.
-When you close Haunted-OS, everything is gone.
+When you close OS13, everything is gone.
 For Sensitive Users
 This program is designed to be psychologically uncomfortable.
 If you have: